gbeckers/Darr/README.md

 ----------------------------

 This library is developed by Gabriël Beckers.
-It is being used in practice in the lab, but a formal first release will be done when there are more unit tests.
-Also, the naming of some functions/methods may still change.
+It is being used in practice in the lab, but first beta release will be done when there are more unit tests.
+The naming of some functions/methods may still change.
 Any help / suggestions / ideas / contributions are very welcome and appreciated.
 For any comment, question, or error, please open an [issue](https://github.com/gjlbeckers-uu/dArray/issues) or